OPENER-next/animated_location_indicator/README.md

 This plugin requires the location permission.
 Since the plugin uses [geolocator](https://pub.dev/packages/geolocator) you can find more information there.

+**Note:**  If the location permission isn't granted on widget build the location indicator will be hidden/disabled.
+Once the permission is granted you have to rebuild the location indicator to activate it.

 ### Android

 In order to use this plugin on Android, you have to add the following permission in the `AndroidManifest.xml` file: